Larry O. Spencer: Post-military career

 After retiring from the Air Force in 2015, Spencer became president of the Air Force Association.
-In that position, he oversees the association's professional staff and manages the organization’s day-to-day operations.
-He is also the publisher of Air Force Magazine, the association’s professional journal.
+In that position, he oversees the association's professional staff and manages the organization's day-to-day operations.
+He is also the publisher of Air Force Magazine, the association's professional journal.
 Under his leadership, the Air Force Association set records for membership growth and revenue generation.

-In 2019, Spenser left the Air Force Association.
+In 2019, Spencer left the Air Force Association.
 The following year, he became president of the Armed Forces Benefit Association and 5Star Life Insurance Company.
 Spencer has been a member of the Whirlpool Corporation board of director since 2016, and as of 2021, he is also a member of the board of directors for Triumph Group and Haynes International.
-In addition, he is a distinguished senior fellow of University of Pennsylvania’s Fels Institute of Government and a member of the Defense Business Board, a group that provides the Secretary of Defense with independent private sector advice on business management related issues.
+In addition, he is a distinguished senior fellow of University of Pennsylvania's Fels Institute of Government and a member of the Defense Business Board, a group that provides the Secretary of Defense with independent private sector advice on business management related issues.